-Full Service Partnerships (FSP): Up to fourteen (14) FSPs are available at a time for Older Adults.
+Full Service Partnerships (FSP): MHSA aims to serve up to fourteen (14) FSPs are available at a time for Older Adults.
 These services are provided by a network of mental health contract providers.
 Outreach and engagement services utilized as needed.
 Priority is given to the underserved Native American and Latino communities, with the goal of reducing disparities within these communities.
+FSP services can be utilized by qualifying individuals that are indigent or uninsured.

 - 1. Population Served: Older Adults, 60 years and older, with SMI with a priority for underserved Native American and Latino communities. - 2.
 Services Provided: Crisis and post crisis support, linkage to individual/family counseling, and other necessary services to meet the needs of the individual.
-The "whatever it takes" model includes wrap-around, care management, and building client identified support systems. - 3.
+The "whatever it takes" model includes wraparound, care management, housing support, and building client identified support systems. - 3.
 Program Goals: To support the mental health, physical health, well-being and stability of the client/family, improve outcomes and reduce the risk of higher levels of services, including hospitalization, through the provision of intensive support services and resource building. - 4.
 Program Evaluation Methods: The program staff conduct evaluation activities that meet MHSA FSP requirements.
 This includes collecting demographic information on each individual person receiving services, the type of service delivered, the frequency, and duration of services.
 Perception of Care surveys are collected annually and at the end/termination of services.
 Information on timeliness of services and referrals to community services is also collected.
-Data is collected using the Adult Needs and Strengths Assessment (ANSA) and FSP data collection and reporting requirements: the Partnership Assessment Form (PAF), the Key Event Tracking (KET), and Quarterly Assessment Form (3M).
+Data is collected using the Adult Needs and Strengths Assessment (ANSA) and FSP data collection and reporting requirements: the Partnership Assessment Form

+(PAF), the Key Event Tracking (KET), and Quarterly Assessment Form (3M).
 Data is reported to the MHSA team throughout the year.